bikarnap/user-login-enabled-TODO-app/README.md

 ##### `cd todo-app-backend`
 ##### `npm install`
 ##### `npm start`
 The server will start listening on port 3002.
-[Click-here](#rest-apis) for API endpoints Since the folder - build, is also included here in the repository, the application's frontend can also be accessed at http://localhost:3002
+[Click-here](#rest-apis) for API endpoints.
+Since the folder - build, is also included here in the repository, the application's frontend can also be accessed at http://localhost:3002
 ```
 Note: Make sure that the port 3002 is not being used by other services.
 ```